.au direct domain names are domain names directly before the '.au' such as getyour.au or pavlova.au.

 c) Does not appear on the Reserved Names list, as set out in the Licensing Rules.

 The .au direct namespace is different to the namespaces that are intended for specific use e.g. com.au and net.au for commercial entities, org.au for not-for-profit entities, or edu.au for educational institutions.

-How will I be able to register .au direct domain names?
+How can I register .au direct domain names?

 auDA sets the wholesale price for all .au domain names.
-The wholesale price for .au direct level names will be the same as names in the com.au, net.au, org.au, asn.au, and id.au namespaces.
+The wholesale price for .au direct names is the same as names in the com.au, net.au, org.au, asn.au, and id.au namespaces.

-Will direct .au affect existing names in the .au ccTLD?
+Do .au direct domain names affect existing names in the .au domain?

 Existing .au domain names (e.g. ending in com.au, net.au , org.au etc.) are not impacted by the introduction of .au direct.
 Existing domain names will continue to operate provided the registration is kept up-to-date.